jxchin/DETechAssessment-cjx/README.md

 12. Click 'SQL command' on the left panel
 13. Copy the SQL statement from QueryStatement.sql and paste into the textbox
 14. Click 'Execute' to run the SQL statement.

+### How to shutdown
+1. Run this command, docker-compose down -v